 You can bring your own phone to Verizon Prepaid as long as it will work with the Verizon network.
 You can check your IMEI on Verizon's site to be sure.
 If you're ready for a new phone, there is a decent selection of new devices available though you'll need to pay full price for them.
 If you're paying full price for a phone, you may as well get one of the best Android phones unlocked from the start.
 You could even save some money with one of the best cheap Android phones.

 Mint Mobile supports almost any unlocked phone that works on T-Mobile's network, which means almost any unlocked phone.
 This is great if you want to keep your phone since you'll be able to drop your Mint SIM card in and get connected right away.
 If you want to check to ensure your device will work, enter your IMEI in Mint Mobile's compatibility checker.
 Alternatively, you can download the Mint Mobile app to check for phone compatibility and coverage automatically.

 Mint Mobile vs. Verizon Prepaid: Verizon Prepaid plans

-Verizon Prepaid has five plans available, starting with a talk and text plan for basic phones or someone willing to use Wi-Fi exclusively for data.
+Verizon Prepaid has a variety of plans available, starting with a talk and text plan for basic phones or someone willing to use Wi-Fi exclusively for data.
 This is the only plan that isn't eligible for the loyalty discount.
 The next step up adds 5GB of data and the ability to use it as a hotspot.
 If you want to make calls to Mexico and Canada, it can be added for $5 per month.

 The 15GB plan and the two unlimited plans come with calls to Mexico and Canada.
 While the cheaper unlimited plan doesn't offer any hotspot data, you can add 10GB for $5 per month.
-With the top-tier unlimited plan, you'll get 10GB of hotspot data included on Verizon's 4G LTE and 5G Nationwide network.
+With the top-tier Unlimited Plus plan, you'll get 25GB of premium hotspot data included on Verizon's 4G LTE and 5G Nationwide network.
 If you're able to access the 5G Ultra Wideband network, you'll be able to use your hotspot without any limits.

 |Header Cell - Column 0||Talk & text only||15GB||Unlimited||Unlimited Plus|